 On Nov.
 26, 2018, NASA’s InSight lander touched down on Mars, becoming the eighth space-exploring robot to visit the Red Planet.
-For adventurous humans inspired to eventually follow in the footsteps of this spacecraft, becoming a Mars land owner may seem like the next best thing.
+For adventurous humans inspired to eventually follow in the footsteps of this spacecraft, possibly terraforming Mars or owning land there may seem like the next best thing.
 A handful of companies, such as Buy Mars and Lunar Embassy, sell ads on Facebook and elsewhere claiming they “possess a legal trademark and copyright for the sale of extraterrestrial property” or are the “only recognized world authority” for the sale of lunar and planetary real estate.
 Deeds sell between $30 and $500.
-While it’s true that colonizing and terraforming Mars is on the horizon, can anyone really own property on Mars?
+While it may be true that colonizing Mars is on the horizon, can anyone really own property on Mars?

 How Valid Is a Mars Land Deed?